jallex/Maya_Half_Edge_Mesh/README.md

 # How to Use
 1. Download script or paste it into Maya's script editor
+2. Select a Mesh object to convert to half edge mesh
-2. Run script
+3. Run script
-3. Convert between Half-edge mesh data structures and Maya mesh objects in Maya's 3D editor
+4. Convert between Half-edge mesh data structures and Maya mesh objects in Maya's 3D editor
+5. Ability to edge collapse